 Running regular crawls with this crawl profile will show you how your sites’ hreflang ecosystem evolves over time:

-Remember that cross-domain links are still counted as external links.
+Remember that cross-domain links in your multi-domain crawl are still counted as internal links.
 Therefore, the internal link flow graphic will look something like this:

 OnCrawl Trick: If you link to all of your other versions in the footer, for instance, this will produce a staggeringly massive number of links.
 If the anchor text is just the name of the country, you can filter these links out with a regular expression using the “pipe” character (|) between country names in each applicable language.